zzenonn/CoursePages/MSYS180.03.md

 If you have trouble accessing the syllabus on AISIS, it is also accessible through this [link](https://docs.google.com/document/d/13ka81jHuAXmhpANwQOyphq1soBZqqEQJT1WmJFkMBMU):

 # Prerequisites
+Ideally, MIS 101, Information Systems Administration, Computer Architecture, and Operating Systems, but not necessary.

 # Proper Netiquette